Fast, Easy with Support…

 - unique Record of Landing number.

-A Record of Landing is distinct from a Confirmation of Permanent Residence.
-A Record of Landing is form number IMM 1000.
+A Record of Landing is distinct from a Confirmation of Permanent Residence (IMM 5292 or IMM 5688).
 Your Record of Landing number beings with a “W” and will be followed by nine digits The Record of Landing number number visible at the bottom right of the document.
 Often, the Record of Landing will be stamped “Not valid for travel.”

 Why was a Record of Landing Issued?